yacinec/yacinec/README.md

 👋 Hi, I'm Yacine Chalabi, a software engineer focused on building solid systems that serve real needs.

 ## About Me
-I'm a engineer who cares about code quality, system design, and building software that makes sense for users and for developers.
+I care about code quality, system design, and building software that makes sense for users and for developers.
 I enjoy bridging the gap between technical architecture and product value.

 ## Technical Skills ⚒